genexus-books/Saia/README.md

 * [Backoffice](docs/Backoffice.md)

-# Saia: the AI Brain for Your Enterprise Applications
+# Saia: the Spine of AI  Applications

 Enterprise applications utilizing Large Language Models (LLMs) as a foundation are now a reality.
 These AI applications, designed to be integrated into production environments, require a set of essential non-functional and functional characteristics for business applications.